ultcyber/llm_psychology/slides.md

 **Red Flags to Watch For:**
 - Very specific claims without sources
-- Information that seems too convenient
+- Information that seems too convenient - especially when you try to correct the model
 - Claims about recent events (training cutoff issues) - can be adjusted with agents (more later)

 ---